jluebeck/jluebeck.github.io/_posts/2022-1-10-blog-post.md

   - algorithms
 ---

-A maximum-entropy solver for the "Wordle" problem.
+Maximum entropy solver for the "Wordle" problem.
 =====

 If you don't know what Wordle is, take a quick break to familiarize yourself over at [https://www.powerlanguage.co.uk/wordle/](https://www.powerlanguage.co.uk/wordle).